quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-electron-apps/configuring-electron.md

 }
 ```

-The "packager" prop refers to [electron-packager options](https://electron.github.io/electron-packager/main/).
+The "packager" prop refers to [@electron/packager options](https://electron.github.io/packager/main/).
 The `dir` and `out` properties are overwritten by Quasar CLI to ensure the best results.

 The "builder" prop refers to [electron-builder options](https://www.electron.build/configuration/configuration).